andrew/ultimate-awesome/README.md

 - [Awesome-3D-LiDAR-Datasets](https://github.com/minwoo0611/Awesome-3D-LiDAR-Datasets) - This reposiotry is the collection for public 3D LiDAR datasets.
 - [Best-student-discount-services](https://github.com/OpenGenus/Best-student-discount-services) - Best student discount services one should definitely try out!
 Contributions and translations are highly encouraged. .
 - [awesome-arxiv](https://github.com/artnitolog/awesome-arxiv) - Curated resources for discovering, reading, and working with arXiv papers.
+- [awesome-quant-ai](https://github.com/leoncuhk/awesome-quant-ai) - A curated list of awesome resources for quantitative investment and trading strategies focusing on artificial intelligence and machine learning applications in finance.
 - [awesome-firebase](https://github.com/afonsopacifer/awesome-firebase) - :open_file_folder: A curated list of Firebase.
 - [awesome-learning-haskell](https://github.com/tweag/awesome-learning-haskell) - A collection of resources which were useful to Tweagers for learning Haskell and its various aspects.
 - [awesome-authorization](https://github.com/warrant-dev/awesome-authorization) - A curated list of information and resources about authorization.